-Cosmetic Dentistry: Two examples showing how porcelain veneers can be used to fill in tooth gaps.
+– Using porcelain veneers to fill in tooth gaps.

 One of the ways a dentist can fill in the space between two teeth (a diastema) is by placing porcelain veneers.
-This page features two digital smile makeovers showing how this might de done.
+This page features two digital smile makeovers that show how this can be accomplished.

 Dental history and concerns: